YangPiCui/3DPrinterCalibrationAndTuning/Raise3D_Pro2/README.md

 > Build Plate Temperature = 45;  //I levelled the bed at this temperature.
 Make the nozzle and bed reach their target temperature at the same time to save time.
 > Z Hop after Extruder Switch Height = 0mm/0mm;  // None-zero value cases layers to misalign.

+### Optimize Part Cooling
+I customized all fans to cool the hot end instead of the printed parts.
+> Minimum Layer Time = 6s;
+> Minimum Layer Speed = 20mm/s; // Set this to be the same as the initial layer speed.

 ### Set Print Speed (extrusion rate)
 > Print Speed = 60/95; // Set to about 80% of [Maximum 3D Printing Speed](https://dyzedesign.com/3d-printing-speed-calculator/).
 The
 > Support Speed = ; // When selected, Cura automatically uses the second extruder's print speed as the support speed.